This post may contain affiliate links. Read the full disclosure here.

 Every year, our family looks forward to Halloween.
-It’s one of those holidays that can be fun for all ages and we love everything about it!
+It’s one of those holidays that can be fun for all ages; we love everything about it!
 While we try to fit in as much as we can during the month of October, we have specific Halloween traditions that we never miss.
-From the pumpkin patch to counting their candy at the end of the night, my kids look forward to Halloween every year.
+From the pumpkin patch to counting their candy at the night’s end, my kids look forward to Halloween every year.

 Visit a Local Pumpkin Patch

 Fun Fact: Not all pumpkins are orange.
-Some pumpkins are white, others are red, blue, or yellow.
+Some pumpkins are white.
+Others are red, blue, or yellow.
 Traditional orange pumpkins change color from green to orange for much the same reason that leaves do.
-When they lose their chlorophyll, the “underlying” orange color is revealed.
+The “underlying” orange color is revealed when they lose their chlorophyll.
 The orange color is caused by carotenoids, a healthy source of vitamin A and the same thing that makes carrots orange.

 Create Spooky Treats

-While it’s fun to buy the giant bags of candy, there is nothing better than creating fun, spooky treats for Halloween.
-A must have for our family are caramel apples.
-This year, we found some fun decorative fingers to add to them, to give them a little something extra.
+While it’s fun to buy giant bags of candy, there is nothing better than creating fun, spooky treats for Halloween.
+A must-have for our family is caramel apples.
+This year, we found some fun decorative fingers to add to them and give them something extra.
 You can also add eyeballs to take it up a notch.
 For our youngest, the creepier, the better.

 Fun Fact: The average parent eats one-fourth of their children’s Halloween candy.